Give the Poorest in the World a Break

 Reach out to meet the people you traveled so far to see.
 Lunch with a group of Palestinian college students, walk through Moscow with a diehard Communist, and learn why the Swiss aren't completely comfortable with a unified Europe.
 Go as an ambassador, a guest, a friend.
 In travel, too, you reap what you sow.

 If you want to tackle more than travel, consider political action.
-Jubilee is a worldwide movement of concerned people and groups--religious and secular--working to cancel the international debts of the poorest countries.
+Jubilee is a worldwide movement of concerned people and groups—religious and secular—working to cancel the international debts of the poorest countries.
 It's inspired by the Biblical "Year of Jubilee" during which social wrongs are righted and debts are canceled.
+Note: Pope Francis has since called for a "Year of Mercy" in 2016.

 Debt keeps the poorest countries poor.
 Money needed for health care and education is diverted to interest payments.
-Mozambique, with a per capita income of $90, a life expectancy of 40, and almost no health care, spends over half its government's income on interest payments.
-A baby in Nicaragua is born with a debt to the rich world of $2,000 and a father who earns about $400 a year.
+Mozambique, with a per capita income of $525, a life expectancy of 55, and almost no health care, spends much of its government's income on interest payments.
+A baby in Nicaragua is born with a debt to the rich world of over $600 with an income earned by the family head of $2,000.
 These debts translate into real suffering among local people born long after some dictator borrowed (and squandered) that money.
 As interest is paid, people go hungry.

-The debts are owed mostly to the U.S., Japan, Germany, Britain, and France, either directly or through the World Bank and the International Monetary Fund.
-Rich governments can forgive the debt owed directly to them and pay the market value (10 percent) of the debts owed to the World Bank and International Monetary Fund.
-The U.S.'s share is under $2 billion.
+The debts are owed mostly to the U.S., Germany, the U.K., Japan, France, and other European countries, either directly or through the World Bank and the International Monetary Fund.
+Rich governments can forgive the debt owed directly to them by the poorest nations and pay the market value of the debts owed to the World Bank and International Monetary Fund.
 We have the resources.
 All America needs is the political will and people power.

 For the sake of peace, fragile young democracies, and countless real people, forgiving this debt is the responsible thing for us in the rich world to do.
-Read more, write letters, or even start a local Jubilee campaign.
-To learn about lobbying Congress on this issue, contact Bread for the World (www.bread.org).
-And for more on the campaign, contact Jubilee USA Network, www.jubileeusa.org).
+To learn about lobbying Congress on this issue, contact Bread for the World.
 Let's celebrate the new millennium by giving the poor world a break.